 Here, an air scrubber is a piece of commercial equipment that is used by professionals most commonly for mold remediation, flood damage repair and renovation.
 An air wash is often also called an air scrubber.
 The main difference between the two is that an air wash uses a liquid to remove particulates, dust and VOC’s from the air.

 But, if you go beyond our borders, an air scrubber can be something quite different.
-In some countries an air scrubber is a consumer-grade appliance that we call an air purifiers.
+In some countries an air scrubber is a consumer-grade appliance that we call an air purifier.
 This does get a bit confusing because the two share quite a bit in common.

 The general rule of thumb here is that if it’s loud, made to work with ducting and marketed toward renovation, restoration and remediation professionals, it’s an air scrubber.
 If it’s something you could find at a big box store and is quiet enough to put in any room in a residential home, it’s an air purifier.